Averagenormaljoe/NST-Final-Project/readMe.md

 1. Python 3.11 Download and install from python.org.
 This can be verify with 'python --version'.
 [Python Official Website](https://www.python.org/)
 2. pip (Python package manager), which comes with Python 3.11.
 This can be verify with 'pip --version'.
 3. run 'pip install virtualenv' in a terminal to install the 'virtualenv' library to able to create a virtual environment.
+4. Running this in an IDE (VScode or PyCharm) or JupyterLabs is the recommended option for running these notebooks.

 ### Instructions

 1. Go into the respective directory for each model.
+Use the 'cd [directory_name]' command for to navigate to the directory
+   in the terminal.
-2. Create a virtual environment in by running 'python -m venv venv' or 'virtualenv venv' in the terminal
+2. Create a virtual environment in by running 'python -m venv venv' or 'virtualenv venv' in the terminal.
 3. activate the environment with:

-venv\Scripts\activate (Windows) or source venv\Scripts\activate (MacOS and Linux).
+'venv\Scripts\activate' (Windows) or 'source venv\Scripts\activate' (MacOS and Linux).

-source venv/Scripts/activate (Win&Bash).
+'source venv/Scripts/activate' (Win&Bash).

 4. Use pip install -r requirements.txt to download the dependencies required.
 5. Go to the notebook.
 For main_prototype, it is the 'prototype.ipynb' file.